 Are you curious to know how to prevent ransomware?
 There are several things which you can (and should) do to stay away from trouble.
 Let’s briefly cover those.

-- Install a reliable antivirus.
+- Install a reliable best antivirus for Windows 10.
 It is always better to prevent a disaster than to have to deal with its consequences.
 Majority of modern antivirus software can detect and resist ransomware.
 Take some time to investigate the best options and choose what fits your needs better.
 And don’t forget to update the software regularly; otherwise, it won’t be effective.

 - Update your OS.
 Not only timely updates of antivirus software are essential.
 You also need to constantly update your OS to get rid of vulnerabilities on your machine.
 The hackers will have fewer chances to access your hard drive.